renehorstmann/Modern-C-Guide/README.md

 ## <a name="S-oo"></a>Object Orientation in C
-Also the C programming language doesn't support object orientated programming nativly, it's still possible and quite easy.
+Although the C programming language doesn't support object orientated programming nativly, it's still possible and quite easy.